 BLM Fracking Rule

 The Bureau of Land Management (BLM) finalized its rule on hydraulic fracturing (fracking) on March 20, 2015.
-The rule adds redundant regulations for oil and natural gas development on federal and Indian lands throughout the nation, and will particularly discourage investment and job creation in the West.
+The rule attempts to add redundant regulations for oil and natural gas development on federal and Indian lands throughout the nation, and will discourage investment and job creation in the West.

 IPAA and Western Energy Alliance immediately filed suit.
 Our lawsuit argues the rule is not properly justified and duplicates state regulation.
 States have been regulating fracking for many years and have strengthened their regulations recently as activity has increased and technology has improved.
 In fact, 100% of the permits to drill approved in 2014 by the Interior Department are in states with recently updated fracking regulations.
-Wyoming, Colorado, North Dakota, Utah, the Ute Tribe and the Southern Ute Tribe are also suing BLM over the rule.
-Industry stands with the states and tribes and their proven record of success.
+Wyoming, Colorado, North Dakota, Utah, the Ute Tribe and the Southern Ute Tribe also sued BLM over the rule.
+Industry stands with the states and tribes and their proven record of success safely regulating fracking.

 Disadvantage Western Public Lands States

 - States and tribes have reacted strongly to the rule because it infringes upon their regulatory primacy, and the large economic impact will further disadvantage Western states compared to other production areas of the country without public lands.